tjmckinley/uq4covid.github.io/vignettes/data/MetaWards/tests/DATestAgeSpace/JASMINcode/README.md

 Then the plot can be run by e.g.

 ```
-R CMD BATCH --no-restore --no-save --slave '--args 1 outputs 51 NA' plotEnsembleTrajectories.R
+R CMD BATCH --no-restore --no-save --slave '--args 1 outputs NA NA FALSE' plotEnsembleTrajectories.R
 ```

-where the first argument is the wave, the second is the start of the forecasts (if forecasting, else set as `NA`), and the third is the final time point to plot (if set as `NA` then defaults to the longest point present in the simulations).
+where the first argument is the wave, the second is the name of the output folder, the third is the start of the forecasts (if forecasting, else set as `NA`), the fourth is the last time point to plot (if set as `NA` then defaults to the longest point present in the simulations).
+The fifth argument is `TRUE` if the hidden states are to be plotted, or `FALSE` otherwise (note that this is only valid for simulated data).

 **Note**: the final `plotEnsembleTrajectories.R` call must use the `job_lookup.txt` file from the `runPlotAgg`/`setupSLURM.R` call above.
 Hence you might need to re-run this